amitkrsharma03/my-nhost-app/README.md

 ## Working with NHost

-- Working with nhost can be quite difficult if you dont know it works and how it provides authentication , its own tables
+- Working with nhost can be quite difficult if you dont know it works and how it provides authentication , and how it owns it tables
-- But once you get through it, It will be the database to work with as it provides the best application for you web-app.
+- But once you get through it, It will be the best database to work with as it provides the best application for you web-app.
-- So i recommend to watch nhost tutorials as much as possible to learn it and use it.
+- So i recommend you to watch nhost tutorials as much as possible to learn it and use it.

 ## ✨ Features
 - ✅ **News Fetching**: Retrieves top business news from a public API.